zuhi-shaik/Chatbot/README.md

 A financial services AI chatbot built with React, Vite, and Google’s GenAI API.
 It provides concise, credible answers to financial questions, including money management, investments, banking, and fraud awareness.
-Voice input and text-to-speech are also supported.
+Voice input,text-to-speech and chat history are also supported.

 Live Demo:
 Check out the chatbot live here: